Explaining the Romanian pension system – frequently asked questions

 I did not contribute enough to have a full contribution period.
 Do I have to contribute until I meet the minimum period, or are there alternatives?

 There is an alternative.
-It is a mechanism introduced at the end of year 2020, by Emergency Ordinance no. 163/2020, and which allows the non-pensioners to “buy” their seniority in work, between 21 September 2020 and 31 August 2023 (since after 31 August 2023 a new pension law should enter into force, which will continue to provide for this option, in a similar way).
+It is a mechanism introduced at the end of year 2020 through the Emergency Ordinance no. 163/2020, and which allows the non-pensioners to “buy” their seniority in work, between 21 September 2020 and 31 August 2023 (since after 31 August 2023 a new pension law should enter into force, which will continue to provide for this option, in a similar way).

 But the period actually bought cannot exceed 6 years (which do not necessarily have to be consecutive), so it is not a mechanism that can match everyone’s desires, regardless of the income they would be willing to use to buy seniority.
 In this regard, the interested persons may, between the dates mentioned above, conclude a voluntary insurance contract with the Romanian Territorial Pension House.